Bubka/2FAuth-Docs/docs/getting-started/installation/self-hosted-server.md

 # Self-hosted server

 You can deploy 2FAuth on your own web server, virtual or not, whether on your local computer or a web host.

-The following guide describe how to install 2FAuth and give basic configurations for both NGINX and Apache2 web server.
+The following guide describes how to proceed and give basic configurations for both NGINX and Apache2 web servers.
-The installation path will be `/var/www/2fauth`.

 ## Requirements